spxbhuhb/z2-service/README.md

   * removes the `override` modifier
   * adds a `serviceContext` argument
   * replaces all `ServiceProvider.serviceContext` property accesses to access the parameter added above
-  * creates a new function with the same name and arguments but without the `serviceContext` parameter
+  * creates a new function
+    * with the same name and arguments
+    * without the `serviceContext` parameter
     * adds the `override` modifier to this new function
 * adds a `dispatch` function that handles dispatch of the incoming calls

 ```kotlin